russell-archer/RoundUp/README.md

 # RoundUp
-  Archived Visual Studio 2013 project.
+Archived Visual Studio 2013 project that was previously held in Team Foundation Server.